 Alternative: Google Analytics Import

-As a Shopify Marketing Expert and Google Partner, we’ve helped many Shopify stores grow with Google Ads.
-If you’d like us to take away the stress of doing paid advertising well, read about our Google Ads service for Shopify stores.
+As a Shopify Marketing Expert and Google Premier Partner, our ability to set up conversion tracking and use all conversion features, is a tiny sample of the expertise Shopify clients get when we manage their Google Ads.
+If you’d like us to take away the stress of doing paid advertising well, get in contact with us.
+See our Google Ads service for Shopify stores.

 Thanks for your article, it’s been really helpful 🙂